ShirzadBh/AnimRef/README.md

 | PNG | Portable Network Graphics |
 ---
 >installation:
-	Copy the contents inside "the 3Ds Max 20XX" and paste them in "//3ds Max 2021//scripts//Startup".
+	Unzip the "AnimRef.rar" inside "the 3Ds Max 20XX//ApplicationPlugins".

+>How To Run:
+	Now, it's a MacroScript, which you can assign a shortcut to it or search it using "X" in 3Ds Max.